 If you stick to Tanzania‘s “Northern Circuit”, which includes the Serengeti and Ngorongoro Crater, it’s not too expensive to have your own private 4×4 and guide for the duration of your safari.
 Many game drives are “all-day” affairs, though, so we would recommend your children be at least 12 years old.
 Check out our Tanganyika Wilderness itinerary which includes private vehicle and guide throughout.
 Adding beach time in Zanzibar is a good idea too.
 (See more about adding Beaches to your safari …)

 Namibia makes for a wonderful family safari destination as it not only has excellent wildlife viewing, but fun sand dunes and a magnificent coast-line with shipwrecks and seal colonies.
 The roads are good too, but the distance between places of interest is significant so unless you have children who don’t mind long drives it’s best to opt for a flying safari.
-If you have an elastic budget, try one of Wilderness’s flying safaris to get around.
+If you have an elastic budget, try our Ultimate Namibia Safari.

 Botswana does not require a lot of driving since many safaris are fly-in, but most include traditional canoe rides through the delta region that prohibit kids under the age of 16.
 Many lodges and camps also require families with children under 12 to book their own exclusive-use vehicle, adding around $500 per family per day to an already expensive destination.
 That being said, there are some wonderful options for families – check out our Heart of Botswana itinerary.